 Spanish inheritance tax along with general tax legislation falls under the banner of Napoleonic law.
 Succession and gift tax, Impuesto sobre Sucesiones y Donaciones (ISD), apply to beneficiaries of gifts and inheritances for Spanish tax residents.
-‘Forced heirship’ rules determine how an estate must be divided and what rate of tax applies to beneficiaries.
+‘Forced heirship’ rules determine how you can divide an estate and what rate of tax applies to recipients.
 There are four categories of beneficiary, ranging from direct descendants such as children and adopted children to in-laws, step-children and ascendants.

 Spanish inheritance tax and succession laws

 Napoleon’s reason for creating new succession laws was mainly political.
-His aim was to break up land ownership amongst aristocrats into smaller packages, thus reducing power bases.
-This was all done in the name of equality and simplification.
-Before these changes were enacted, succession legislation was complicated and open to abuse.
+He aimed to break up land ownership amongst aristocrats into smaller packages, thus reducing power bases.
+Before these changes, succession legislation was complicated and open to abuse.
 The net effect was that aristocratic families hardly paid any Spanish inheritance tax and were able to retain their considerable interests in land ownership.
-Napoleon realised that by breaking up estates and charging tax on the proceeds after the death of the owner, many beneficiaries would either choose to sell up or be forced to, as a result of not having sufficient liquid wealth to cover tax bills.
-The state then accepted ownership of land in lieu of tax liabilities; this meant that the balance of state and privately-owned land gradually changed.
+Napoleon realised that by breaking up estates and imposing a levy on the proceeds after the death of the owner, many beneficiaries would choose to sell up or the law would force them to, due to not having sufficient liquid wealth to cover tax bills.
+The state then accepted ownership of land in place of tax liabilities; this meant that the balance of state and privately-owned land gradually changed.
 To this day, more land is state-owned in countries that practised forced heirship laws of succession; Spain is no exception.

 Spanish inheritance tax and Double Tax Treaties

 Despite Napoleon’s attempts at simplifying succession laws, it is still a complex area.
-This is particularly the case for expats who might own assets in different countries and (maybe without knowing) are still considered domiciled in their home country.
-Thankfully, Double Tax Treaties (DTT’s) exist within the EU and further afield.
-These are designed to ensure that no-one pays tax twice on the same asset.
+Expats who own assets in different countries will remain domiciled in their home country.
+Thankfully, Double Tax Treaties (DTT’s) exist within the EU and further afield to ensure that no-one pays tax twice on the same asset.

-A basic example of how DTT’s work in practice can be found in the case of a British expat, who is tax resident in Spain but domiciled in the UK.
-This situation may arise as a result of the expat not having lived outside of the UK for long enough, or perhaps retaining financial interests in the UK.
+An example of how DTT’s work in practice would be that of a British Expat, who is tax resident in Spain but domiciled in the UK.
+This situation may arise as a result of the Expat not having lived outside of the UK for long enough, or perhaps retaining financial interests in the UK.

-The Spanish and UK tax authorities do not discriminate in terms of which assets are owned when they dispatch the tax bills.
+The Spanish and UK tax authorities do not discriminate in terms of who owns which assets when they dispatch tax bills.
 For cash and readily realisable savings and investments, this usually presents few problems.
-Non-liquid investments (including many esoteric UCIS funds) and property can therefore create problems for descendants similar to those faced by aristocratic families of 18th century France.
+Non-liquid investments (including complexed UCIS funds) and property can, therefore, create problems for descendants similar to those faced by aristocratic families of 18th century France.

-Having to sell a house, apartment or land in the UK in order to pay a Spanish inheritance tax or UK tax bill can present challenges.
-The market may have recently corrected, making it a bad time to sell, or it may not be possible to sell at all due to oversupply or recessionary times.
-To further complicate matters, a mortgage lender might also push for the sale of a house in order to recover their loan.
-The tax authorities still want their money though; they rarely allow more than 6 months for the beneficiaries or estate to pay.
+Having to sell a house, apartment or land in the UK to pay a Spanish inheritance tax or UK tax bill can present challenges.
+The market may have recently corrected, making it difficult to sell, or it may not be possible to sell at all due to oversupply or recessionary times.
+To further complicate matters, a mortgage lender might also push for the sale of a house to recover their loan.
+The tax authorities will still want their money; they rarely allow more than six months for the beneficiaries or estate to pay.

 Spanish Inheritance tax in Andalucia

-Understanding the ‘ins and outs’ of Spanish inheritance tax is always a challenge for expatriates.
-Andalucia has always been considered a relatively high taxed region of Spain.
+Understanding the ‘ins and outs’ of Spanish inheritance tax can be challenging for expatriates.
+Andalucia has always been considered a relatively high-taxed region of Spain.
 Things have been changing, however, perhaps spurred by tax competition between other Spanish regions and nearby Portugal.

-Consequently, the Spanish inheritance tax exemption was raised to €1m per beneficiary.
-This was a welcome step, however, critics would point out that the associated rule, which prohibited those with assets in excess of €402,678 of being eligible for the new exemption, meant little had effectively changed.
+Consequently, the government took the welcome step of raising the Spanish inheritance tax exemption to €1m per beneficiary.
+However, critics would point out that the associated rule, which prohibited those with assets above €402,678 of being eligible for the new exemption, meant little had effectively changed.
 Smoke and mirrors!

 Reasons for tax reform

 One might question the value of a rise in reliefs (and consequent reduction in tax take) when the region, and country, need tax receipts to be as high as possible, due to the devastating effects of the financial crisis.
-Indeed, wealth tax, which was first imposed in 1979 as an emergency measure following the fall of Franco’s government, then abolished in 2008, only to be re-imposed in 2011, is also under the spotlight as some feel the negative tax effects are worse and, in fact, reduce overall receipts.
-Legislation exists whereby Wealth Tax will be eliminated in 2020.
-All things being equal, this should go through, unless the politicians consider the country to be in a new emergency situation!
+Indeed, wealth tax, which was first imposed in 1979 as an emergency measure following the fall of Franco’s government, then abolished in 2008, only to be re-imposed in 2011, is also under the spotlight as some feel the adverse tax effects are worse and, in fact, reduce overall receipts.
+Existing legislation aims to eliminate Wealth Tax in 2020.
+All things being equal, this should go through, unless the politicians consider the country to be in a new state of emergency!

-We live in a time of tax competition.
-Not only between countries but also regions in Spain.
+We live in an era of tax competition between countries; it is the same between the regions of Spain.
 The high tax regime in Andalucia has discouraged wealthier individuals from living, working or retiring to the area.
-This, in turn, has had a negative effect on tax taken from other sources such as transfer tax, IVA (VAT), income and corporation tax and property rates.
-The real consequences of Andalucia’s tax policy have been that wealthy people and companies prefer to be based in lower taxed regions such as Valencia and Madrid.
+It also has an impact on revenue from other sources such as transfer tax, IVA (VAT), income tax, corporation tax and property rates.
+The real consequences of Andalucia’s tax policy have been that wealthy people and companies prefer to base themselves in lower-taxed regions such as Valencia and Madrid.

 One last bit of good news on Spanish inheritance tax: a consequence of the reduction in gift tax is that transferring property by deed of gift is now only subject to 1% tax, rather than the 8-10% pre-2019 rate.